Future Porn Machine

 Future Porn Machine is the second official album of Serbian industrial group dreDDup.
 It was first released in 2007 for the Belgrade record label Insurrection Records.
-The album is a concept album which presents a vision of a far-flung future where culture has deteriorated to the point where only pornography and machine-made men remain.
-The album artwork represents the Greek goddess Nike, who represents power and victory.
-Guest musicians on this release were: DJ Shark Zowie, Merimah, Nikola Vetnic, Khargash and Aleksandar Krajovan.
+The album is a concept album which presents a vision of a distant future where culture has deteriorated to the point where only pornography and machine-made men remain.
+The album artwork represents the Greek goddess Nike, symbolizing power and victory.
+Guest musicians on this release include: Joca Ajklula, Merimah, Nikola Vetnic, Khargash and Aleksandar Krajovan.

 Works 1996–2007, a compilation album consisting of rare and unreleased dreDDup tracks was released as a promotion for Future Porn Machine.
 Future Porn Machine was later remastered and re-released in 2008.